hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 #### 1. Extract only the genomic coordinates of exon features

 We only want the exons (not CDS or start_codon features), so let's use `grep` to search for the word "exon".
+How would you write the command here?
 You may check the first few lines by piping the result to the `head` command.

 #### 2. Subset dataset to only keep genomic coordinates

 We will define the uniqueness of an exon by its genomic coordinates.
 Therefore, we only need the genomic location (chr, start, stop, and strand) information to find the total number of unique exons.
 The columns corresponding to this information are 1, 4, 5, and 7.
-Use 'cut' to extract thoese columns.
+We can use 'cut' to extract thoese columns.
+How would you write the command here?
 You may check the first few lines by piping the result to the `head` command.
 At this point, your fisrt few lines should look like this:

 	chr1	14362	14829	-
 	chr1	14970	15038	-